Oppia-Software-Labs/.github/profile/readme.md

 - Easy integration for universities and organizations
 - Built on the Stellar blockchain for speed, low fees, and financial inclusion

-## 🧠 What We're Exploring

-We're currently researching and planning a **DeFi-focused project** to help bring **degens and crypto-native users** into the **Stellar ecosystem**.
-Our goal is to show that Stellar can support not just financial access, but also next-generation DeFi innovation with real utility.

 ## 🚧 What We're Looking For

 We're actively seeking **traction and validation from the Stellar ecosystem**.
 We have a passionate team with both experience and the drive to build meaningful products using cutting-edge blockchain technology.